kennythexu/kennythexu/_posts/2017-06-09-mobile-payments.md

 As a result, your average Chinese citizen doesn't have to press the home button to do what Americans have to do in a whole bunch of different apps.

 Now in the U.S., we've got some mobile payment systems, too, but none of them live up to what they have in China.
-We have Venmo, but it's not widely-used by vendors and seems exclusively used by college students.
-We also have Apple Pay, but at least how I see it, it still seems rather "gimmicky" and isn't something that—in the near future at least—will be as pervasively used as WeChat Wallet or Alipay.
-There are some other smaller apps like Google Wallet, but they're nowhere near comparable to China's behemoth payment systems.
+We have Venmo, but vendors don't usually have it and it seems exclusively used by college students.
+We also have Apple Pay, but at least how I see it, it still seems rather "gimmicky" and isn't something that—in the near future at least—will be as pervasively used as WeChat Wallet or Alipay are.
+There are some other apps like Google Wallet, but they're nowhere near comparable to China's behemoth payment systems.
+China's third-party mobile payments in 2016 was $5.5 trillion, compared to U.S.'s modest $112 billion.

-But at least while I'm in China, I can bask in the glory of the mobile payment future.
+Oh well.
+At least while I'm in China, I can bask in the glory of the mobile payment future.

 ![Umbrellas](/kennythexu/images/umbrellas.JPG "Umbrellas WOW")

 If you have good enough credit, you even can rent an umbrella from one of the many stations like these around Shanghai.
-You can easily build credit by just using their everyday services.
-Another cool thing you can get with good credit is a portable charger at again—many places around the city.
+Building credit is easily done just by using their everyday services like paying your utility bills.
+Another complimentary privilege you can get with good credit is a portable charger at, again, the many street locations around the city.

-Some other cool things....
+Some other cool things you can do....

 Rent city bikes!
 So, so, sooo many bikes.

-Communal mail boxes that open up with a unique code given to you!
+Receive packages to communal mail boxes that open up only to you!

-Scan so many QR codes for coupons and other cool stuff!
+Scan the many QR codes for coupons and other cool stuff!